Opportunities for MCH Trainees and Prospective Students

 What is a Maternal and Child Health (MCH) Trainee?

-MCH trainees have works with a wide array of APE sites and ILE partners including:
+MCH trainees have had opportunities to focus on real-world maternal and child health challenges at a wide array of APE sites and ILE partners including:

 MCH Student Groups